kausnz/panama-electricity-load-forecast/NOTES.md

 * data in the pre-dispatch reports are the features for the model.
 Their pre-dispatch load is a prediction that's not useful to out prediction.
 We can however compare the accuracy of our predictions with theirs later on.

 📗 Glossary
 * **Load** - the amount of electricity 'demanded' by the consumers for a specified time window.
+In this dataset the time window is 1 hour.